aritang/aritang.github.io/content/posts/pinned.md

 Hi, my name is Ariana Tang, and this is my blog where I write things about my research, my artistic viewpoints and occasionally my life.

+### academic

 As a junior undergrad student majoring CS in Shanghai University of Finance and Economics, my academic pursuits are rooted in the interdisciplinary of market design and algorithmic game theory, to leverage the power and elegance of mathematics to economic theory.
-Prof. DD Ge.

 Moreover, I believe that game theorists also need to be sensitive to cultural and psychological factors to understand the incentives and constraints that people face.
 Acute perception, mathematical skills and a deep sense of empathy embodies the essence of a modern economist, and is what I'm committed to becoming.